Tuesdays & Thursdays 10:30 am - 12:00 pm, Studio 267 (Located on 2nd floor of Meany Hall)

 - an END OF TERM SHOWING will occur during the last day of classes.
 Multiple dance classes will participate in a joint dance technique showing where you will demonstrate movement phrases from dance class.
 These are fun, informal, and exciting events to which you may invite friends & family.
 You are required to attend.
 If you do not attend, 5% of your total participation grade will be deducted.

 - PUNCTUALITY is critical.
 Absences and tardiness take away from the participatory aspect of the course.
 You cannot stay on top of the material and actually improve if you are not in class.
+More than two absences will negatively impact your participation grade.
 There is no way to make up absences or tardies.
 If you are more than ten minutes late to class, you may not participate in class but are encouraged to actively watch (i.e you should not be on your phone or doing other tasks).
-If you have a contagious illness, do not attend class and do not phone the Dance Program Office.
-You should email your instructor to let her know that you are unwell.
-If you suffer a long or protracted illness during the quarter, please contact your instructor to discuss options for course completion or withdrawal.
 If you are injured or ill but not contagious, you are expected to come to class and observe attentively.
 Your instructor may give you an impromptu assignment on an observation day.
 If you are absent due to an illness for more than two classes, you are required to provide a doctor’s note excusing your absence due to illness.

 B. CDC Performance Viewing and Written Reflection (10%) *DUE OCT 20*